 The Board has decided that the Cell is to be closed and operations wound up in an orderly manner within the next twelve months from the date of signing.
-A distribution will be paid out of the Cell based on the June 2021 valuation.
+A distribution will be paid out of the Cell based on the September 2022 valuation.
 It is therefore no longer appropriate to consider the Cell as a going concern and the accounts have been prepared on a basis other than that of a going concern.
-No adjustments have been made to the carrying value of the Cell's net assets as at 31 March 2021 as a result of the non going concern basis as the Cell will be wound up in an orderly manner.
+No adjustments have been made to the carrying value of the Cell's net assets as at 31 March 2022 as a result of the non going concern basis as the Cell will be wound up in an orderly manner, however, future costs up to the expected date of wind up of £54,708 have been provided for in these accounts.